ravjot07/Duplyzer_Go/readme.md

 -   **Command-Line Interface**: Easy-to-use CLI for straightforward execution and minimal setup.
 -   **Customizable Concurrency**: Allows users to choose the best concurrency model based on their system's performance.
 - **Local file input**:Implemented volume mounting in Docker run command to allow access to local directories - Users can now specify a directory on their local machine to be scanned for duplicate files
+- - **Support Report Generation**:Implemented feature to generate output of duplicate files as json or csv file.

 ## Concurrency Models